kiskadee-studio/eslint-plugin-typescript-paths/README.md

   };
 ```

-If you want to customize the rules, define 'typescript-paths' plugin.
+If you want to customize the rules, define `typescript-paths` plugin.

 ```javascript
   module.exports = {